XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ## Understanding Master and Regular Keys

 In the XRP Ledger, a digital signature proves that a transaction is authorized to do a specific set of actions.
 A digital signature is created based on a key pair associated with the transaction's sending account.
 There are two types of key pairs available: master keys and regular keys.
-A key pair includes a private key and a public key.
+Each key pair includes a private key and a public key.

+***TODO: I feel like some concept docs on private and public keys would be great -- like when to use them.
+Talk about the master_key, master_seed, master_seed_hex, public_key, and public_key_hex, for example, and why we provide them and what are the use cases.
+It would also be good to provide concept doc on how keys are used to generate the "signature" and the different types of signature-like values that we generate: Signature, SigningPubKey, and TxnSignature, for example.
+What are the use cases?
+I believe this info is in the doc, but discussed in the context of tutorials.***

 ### Master Keys

-When you create an account using the [`wallet_propose`](reference-rippled.html#wallet-propose) method, the `master_seed` (private key) and `public_key` returned in the response are the master keys for the account.
-These keys are an intrinsic part of the account's identity as the `account_id` (account address), also returned in the `wallet_propose` response, and the `public_key` value are mathematically related.
+When you create an account using the [`wallet_propose`](reference-rippled.html#wallet-propose) method, the `master_seed` (private key) and `public_key` returned in the response are the **master keys** for the account.
+These master keys are an intrinsic part of the account's identity as the `account_id` (account address), also returned in the `wallet_propose` response, and the `public_key` value are mathematically related.

 Here's a sample `wallet_propose` response, including the `master_seed` (private key), `public_key`, and `account_id` (account address) values: